bloock/bloock-sdk-py/README.md

 ### Prepare data

-In order to interact with the SDK data can, but it is not mandatory, be processed through the Message module.
+In order to interact with the SDK data must be processed through the Message module.

 There are several ways to generate a Message: